 Must Love Corgis

-The Queen has famously had a love of corgis ever since the first one, Susan, was gifted to her on her 18th birthday.
-She’s owned over 30 corgis so far, most of which are direct descendants of Susan.
-She’s even invented a new breed; the dorgi, a crossbreed between a corgi and a dachshund.
+The Queen famously had a love of corgis ever since the first one, Susan, was gifted to her on her 18th birthday.
+She owned over 30 corgis, most of which were direct descendants of Susan.
+She even invented a new breed; the dorgi, a crossbreed between a corgi and a dachshund.

 The Need for Speed (But Not a Driver’s License)

-Queen Elizabeth II doesn’t own a passport or a driver’s license, in short because she doesn’t need them.
-Since both licenses and passports are issued under the queen’s name, she technically doesn’t need them to drive or travel.
+Queen Elizabeth II never owned a passport or a driver’s license, in short because she didn’t need them.
+Since both licenses and passports are issued under the reigning monarch’s name, she technically didn’t need them to drive or travel.

 21 of the Best Queen Elizabeth II Quotes:

 On Having Courage: